javidel/modern-data-warehouse/text/text.md

 In this lab, you will:

 * Create a Oracle Text Index
-* Get sentyment from text
+* Get sentiment from text
 * Search over text